olimorris/hledger-forecast/README.md

 ### Summarize command

 As your `yaml` configuration file grows, it can be helpful to sum up the total amounts and output them to the CLI.
-This can be achieved by:
+Furthermore, being able to see your monthly profit and loss statement _if_ you were to purchase that new item may influence your buying decision.
+In hledger-forecast, this can be achieved by:

     hledger-forecast summarize -f my_forecast.yml